uliana65/N-Gram-Models/README.md

 ## Computational Linguistics Course
 ### Assignment 1

 My solution of the assignment on N-gram language models.
 The models include bigram, trigram, and 4-gram models.
+The discussion of the models' performance is provided in the [report](https://github.com/uliana65/N-Gram-Models/blob/main/discussion.pdf).

 ### Usage